-Regarding the “consultation process”, the processing of the public input was never made public, and the projects decided on didn’t reflect much of the public input, neither were they open to public scrutiny at any point – the consultation was an up-front ideas gathering stage only.
-The Town Deal board did not have any significant Whitby resident involvement, with SBC deciding the composition of that group.
-As a result many of the projects selected (with the exception of the Eastside project, and to a lesser extent the NetZero village) do not reflect the prioritisation of the towns residents nor are many of them benefitting residents (and since Town Deal was supposed to be “levelling up”, one would be forgiven for thinking that was what should have happened).
+- many of the projects selected (with the exception of the Eastside project, and to a lesser extent the NetZero village) do not necessarily reflect the prioritisation of the towns residents, nor are many of them benefitting residents (and since Town Deal was supposed to be “levelling up”, one would be forgiven for thinking that was what should have happened).

-As can be seen there has been very limited consultation “at each phase of development”.
-We can conclude that the Town Deal Board have failed on those aspects of their remit.
+- we conclude that there has not been consultation “at each phase of development”, and that the Town Deal Board have failed on those aspects of their remit.

 The Whitby Maritime Training Hub will provide training and certification opportunities for the maritime, marine and offshore renewable industries, to residents of Whitby and wider market.
 This project addresses a need to develop a better supply of technical abilities to meet the demand in both developing new skills and recertification.
 Additionally, the Hub will also provide accommodation for maritime businesses and service providers to support economy growth and resilience within the local community.
 The Aim of this project: “To become a renowned centre of maritime training and enterprise which strengthens and supports the local maritime sector and embodies traditional and 21st century maritime culture”.
 It is underpinned by the following objectives:

 - To support the training requirements of the local industry through certified, technical training and apprenticeships, acting to increase qualification levels amongst the working age population